What is Azure AD Connect?

 Using this feature is free and included in your Azure subscription.

 License requirements for using Azure AD Connect Health

 Using this feature requires an Azure AD Premium P1 license.
-To find the right license for your requirements, see Comparing generally available features of the Free, Basic, and Premium editions.
+To find the right license for your requirements, see Compare generally available features of Azure AD.